 Wave technology is at a more nascent stage of development, with several single device demonstration projects ongoing.
-For example, the Wave Energy Scotland programme has funded scaled WEC prototype deployments for Mocean Energy in 2021 and AWS Ocean Energy in 2022 at the European Marine Energy Centre, Orkney [3].
-Further to this, Corpower Ocean are deploying their full-scale wave energy converter at Aguçadora, Portugal in 2023, with array demonstration planned by 2025 [4].
+For example, five wave energy developers progressed to the second of the €20M Europe wave project in September 2022.
+Arrecife Energy Systems, AMOG Consulting, CETO Wave Energy, IDOM Consulting and Mocean Energy have been awarded continued funding to design and develop prototype devices intended for open-water trials by 2025 [3].
+Further to this, Corpower Ocean are deploying their full-scale wave energy converter at Aguçadora, Portugal in late 2022, with array demonstration planned by 2025 [4].

-Future cost and deployment targets have been established for these marine energy technologies through the Strategic Energy Technology Implementation Plan (SET Plan) for Ocean Energy [5] .
+Future cost and deployment targets have been established for these marine energy technologies through the Strategic Energy Technology Implementation Plan (SET Plan) for Ocean Energy [5].
 The SET Plan aims to lead the clean energy transition in Europe, working towards the European Commission's targets of 100MW of ocean energy by 2025 and at least 1GW by 2030 [6].
 Coordinated by the SET Plan Working Groups, the SET Plans outline a structured approach that aids the progression of renewable energy technologies to commercialisation.